talist225/Ecommerce/README.md

 #### Add new product
 Using the admin panel, an admin can create a new product by providing details such as the product name, image, price, brand, available stock, category, and description, ensuring that customers have all the necessary information before making a purchase.

+#### Register
+The registration process involves the user entering their personal details, which are then validated by joi-browser system to ensure that the information provided is accurate and meets the website's requirements for creating an account.
+A new user cannot be created if email is already in use.

 #### Login
 When logging into website, users are required to provide their login credentials, which are then validated by joi-browser to ensure that the information entered is accurate and matches the user's account details.